 Favors are one of my favorite details (especially these.
 You could theoretically skip them if you really need to save money on your budget.
 However, favors don’t have to be expensive.
 For instance, favor bags like these from Mavora Art and Design are adorable and require no customization.
 This means you don’t have to pay for a custom design; just buy and fill.
 It couldn’t be any easier!
 Plus, who doesn’t love pretzels?
 Yum.
 Here’s how to make pretzel favors.

 10. Buy your wedding dress on Etsy.

+If you want to save money on your wedding venue, planning a backyard wedding or park wedding is one option.
 You’ll probably need a permit and to pay a small rental fee, but it’s a beautifully landscaped area that makes for a beautiful ceremony backdrop.
 And you can add your own personal touches — like a custom ceremony arch or carved arbor — to make it feel like your own space.
 This arch is by Urban Home Gallery.

 12. Buy your wedding veil online.